Douglas Trumbull

-Douglas Hunt Trumbull (/ˈtrʌmbəl/; April 8, 1942 – February 7, 2022) was an American film director and innovative visual effects supervisor.
-He pioneered methods in special effects and created scenes for 2001: A Space Odyssey, Close Encounters of the Third Kind, Star Trek: The Motion Picture, Blade Runner and The Tree of Life, and directed the movies Silent Running and Brainstorm.
+Douglas Hunt Trumbull (/ˈtrʌmbəl/; April 8, 1942 – February 7, 2022) was an American film director and visual effects supervisor, who pioneered innovative methods in special effects.
+He created scenes for 2001: A Space Odyssey, Close Encounters of the Third Kind, Star Trek: The Motion Picture, Blade Runner and The Tree of Life, and directed the movies Silent Running and Brainstorm.

 Early life

 Trumbull was born in Los Angeles.
-His father was an aerospace engineer who had briefly worked in Hollywood creating visual effects for the 1939 movie The Wizard of Oz.; his mother, who died when Trumbull was 7, was an artist.
+His father was an aerospace engineer who had briefly worked in Hollywood creating visual effects for the 1939 movie The Wizard of Oz; his mother, who died when Trumbull was 7, was an artist.
 As a child, he liked to construct mechanical and electrical devices such as crystal-set radios, and enjoyed watching alien invasion movies.
 He initially wanted to be an architect, leading him to take classes in illustration.
 He studied technical drawing at El Camino Junior College and joined the Screen Cartoonists Guild upon graduating.
 However, Hollywood initially rejected his portfolio of spaceships and planetary drawings.
-Though his abilities in creating photorealistic art led to a job at Graphic Films, which produced short films for NASA and the Air Force.
+However, his abilities in creating photorealistic art led to a job at Graphic Films, which produced short films for NASA and the Air Force.